mockito/shipkit/docs/getting-started.md

 ### Reference projects

-Sometimes it is best to lear from real projects.
+Sometimes it is best to learn from real projects.
 You can view "shipkit.gradle", ".travis.yml" and "build.gradle" of projects that already use Shipkit:

- - Shipkit Minimum Example - coming soon!
  - [Shipkit Example](https://github.com/mockito/shipkit-example) - small and simple example, best to get started
  - [Mockito](https://github.com/mockito/mockito) - real project with various interesting Shipkit customizations
  - [Powermock](https://github.com/powermock/powermock) - another real project
+ - [Shipkit Bootstrap project](https://github.com/mockito/shipkit-bootstrap) - use it to learn Shipkit quickly by test driving this user guide.
+ Bootstrap project does not use Shipkit until you make it so :)